EloiStree/HelloUseCpuAndGpuOnQuest3/README.md

+# You can do image processing on Unity Main Thread

+Good News:
+- We have access to the camera of the Quest3
+Bad News:
+- Image processing need multithreading
+  - Solution: Use GPU and CPU Core
+- Sometime compute power outside of a Quest cabability
+  - Solution: Compute on local LAN computer or server
+- API Creator stop focusing Unity for Godot And Unreal
+  - Solution: Use Python OpenCV and other API
+  - Solution: Create them ourself

 # Hello Cpu Gpu For Quest3 From Kinect

 I learn to use GPU and CPU in Unity for the Kinect 1 and 2.
 Now that the Quest3 have a mini RGB Depth kinect.
-I need to make a workshop on the topic..
+I need to make a workshop on the topic...

 Main topic:
 - Job System